amargaritov/starlit/README.md

 # Instructions for compiling STARLIT compressor from sources
 Creating the STARLIT compressor executable file includes the following steps:
+1. building cmix + STARLIT by clang-12 with profile guided optimizations
+2. Construction:
-1) building cmix + STARLIT by clang-12 with profile guided optimizations 2.a) compressing the resulting compressor executable file with the Ultimate Packer for eXecutables (UPX) 2.b) compressing the cmix English dictionary by the resulting compressor 2.c) compressing the file with the new order of articles by the resulting compressor 2.d) merging the compressor executable file with the compressed versions of 1) the cmix English dictionary and 2) the new order file
+  * compressing the resulting compressor executable file with the Ultimate Packer for eXecutables (UPX)
+  * compressing the cmix English dictionary by the resulting compressor
+  * compressing the file with the new order of articles by the resulting compressor
+  * merging the compressor executable file with the compressed versions of 1) the cmix English dictionary and 2) the new order file

-We refer to the stage 1 as _building_, and to stage 2 as _constructing_.
+We refer to the stage 1 as _building_, and to the stage 2 as _constructing_.

 # Installing packages required for compiling STARLIT compressor from sources on Ubuntu 18
-Compiling STARLIT compressor from sources requires clang-12, upx-ucl, and make packages.
+Building STARLIT compressor from sources requires clang-12, upx-ucl, and make packages.
 On Ubuntu 18, these packages can be installed by running the following scripts:
 `./install_tools/install_upx.sh`
 `./install_tools/install_clang-12.sh`